Mtanaka77/Dissipated_Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 constant magnetic field B_z0= 2x10^4 gauss, and the initial temperture 200 K.
 The total energy U_sys and the time derivative dU_sys/dt in sai123a.pdf are shown for these temperatures, as the proof of our theory of microwave magnetic sintering, Ref.
-2.
+2. Recent simulations with Fortran 2003/2008 and MPICH4, with the code update, are the same result of microwave magnetic sintering.

 ## Numerical code, parameters and files